 Team suite hospitality is the tier above Paddock Club — branded, garage-access, driver-contact experiences from the teams themselves.
-Here is what each team offers, what it costs, how it differs from standard Paddock Club, and when the premium is genuinely justified.
+Here is the full spend ladder, what each rung buys, and where the team-suite premium is genuinely worth it.

 Team suite hospitality sits above general Paddock Club in the Formula 1 access hierarchy — positioned within or directly adjacent to the pit building, branded to a specific constructor, and offering access that the official F1 product does not.
 Garage visits, team briefings, live pit wall data during sessions, and genuine contact with drivers and engineers are not available through standard Paddock Club at any price.
 They are only available through team suite programmes, and they come at a significant premium: $8,000 to $25,000 per person at most races, higher still at peak events.
 The question is whether the access justifies the cost over a product that is already one of the most expensive in sport.